Phone or Text | 416.272.3370

 As a Registered Parliamentarian, I provide organizations, their boards and committees, executive officers, and members with advice on parliamentary procedure and rules of order.

-I am able to conduct an audit of your governance documents, and recommend changes that reflect best practices.
+I am able to conduct an audit of your governing documents, and to recommend changes that reflect best practices.
 Many organizations, for example, discovered that they did not have authority to hold virtual meetings during the pandemic; I can draft appropriate constitutional provisions that enable your organization to continue operations in an emergency.

 I can also assist in drafting a code of conduct for your board, officers or general membership.